williaml4292/sep-10-freedom-project/blog/entry02.md

 ### Skills
 Some skills that I have developed since the previous blog include: **debugging** and having a **growth mindset**.
 #### Debugging
+A skill that I have learned is debugging.